| |

 Parent School Interaction

 Parents are encouraged and expected to play an important role in the school life of a Vasant Valley student.
-Parents can come in during Open House Times or Review meetings to meet the staff and discuss the progress of their children.
+Parents can come in during Open House Times to meet the staff and discuss the progress of their children.
 These meetings are for brief routine discussions.

 For more detailed discussions, parents or teachers can always fix an appointment any day of the week.
 Formal meetings are held with the parents, class teachers, tutors and all the students of the board classes (Classes 10 and 12) to discuss and plan academic charts.